jfjelstul/englishfootball/README.md

 The database contains `5` datasets: `seasons`, `teams`, `matches`, `appearances` (one observation per team per match), and `standings` (end-of-the-season league tables).
 The `matches` dataset includes `203956` matches.

+## Downloading the data

+The Fjelstul English Football Database is available via the `R` package `englishfootball`, which you can install from this repository (instructions below).
+Note that this repository is structured as a repository for an `R` package.
+You can also download the database directly from this repository in `3` formats: an `.RData` version of the database is available in the `data/` folder, a `.csv` version is available in the `data-csv/` folder, a `.json` version is available in the `data-json/` folder, and a relational database version (`SQLite`) is available in the `data-sqlite/` folder.

+The `.Rdata`, `.csv`, and `.json` versions of the database are all identical except for the file format.
+These versions of the database are not technically relational because some tables already include variables that have been merged in from other tables for convenience (i.e., some data exists in multiple tables).
+The `SQLite` version includes all of the same variables, but variables from other tables are not already merged in.
+Dummy variables that are coded `0` or `1` are converted to `FALSE` and `TRUE`.
+Users can use the primary and foreign keys in the tables to merge in data from other tables.
+See the `SQL-schema.txt` file in the `data-sqlite/` folder for more details.

 ## Downloading the codebook

 The codebook for the database is available in `.pdf` format in the `codebook/pdf/` folder.
 The codebook is also available in `.csv` format in the `codebook/csv/` folder.
 There are `2` files: `datasets.csv`, which describes the contents of each dataset, and `variables.csv`, which describes each variable.